blackwell-systems/platform-infrastructure/docs/architecture/COMPOSED_STACK_OWNERSHIP_CRISIS.md

 ### **Immediate Action Required**

-**The composed stack ownership crisis demonstrates that the 3-factory approach is fundamentally flawed for the platform's business model.**
+**The composed stack ownership crisis demonstrates that the 3-factory approach is fundamentally flawed for the platform's capability model.**

 **Recommended Path:**
 1. **Immediate (This Week)**: Revert CMS tier stacks to SSGStackFactory to restore working composed stacks